seqeralabs/platform-installer/README.md

 backend-dd9d8495d-w594d     0/1     Running     0            21s
 cron-777485bcf8-2m5cf       0/1     Init:0/1    1 (8s ago)   21s
 frontend-845555f54b-ljmzr   1/1     Running     0            20s
-seqera-db-setup-job-k24kb   0/1     Completed   0            11h
+seqera-db-setup-job-xyz   0/1     Completed   0            11h
 ```

 > **Note**
-> The pod `seqera-db-setup-job-k24kb` is created during the setup and can be safely deleted.
+> The pod `seqera-db-setup-job-xyz` is created during the setup and can be safely deleted.

 Once all pod are in `Running` status you can connect to the Seqerea Platform via the using this command: